Are you interested in attending UT?

 The Spark team wants to help you connect with the best career services during school and after graduation.
 As a UT Spark student we will help you with find on campus jobs and assist with preparing you for employment, internships, job fairs, and more!

 The Austin community has many resources for students, but it can be hard to find the right place to go when you need help.
 SPARK will help ensure that you are connected to the resources you need.

 An additional component of SPARK is fostering leadership skills for current foster youth.
-Through a partnership with the Department of Family and Protective Services (DFPS), SPARK works closely with DFPS youth specialists.
-The Youth Specialists provides youth voice on various committees and programs addressing the needs of foster youth.
-Most importantly, the Youth Specialist organizes the Youth Leadership Council for each region (Central Texas is Region 7).
-The Council is a group of current foster youth who provide insight and recommendations to DFPS, the legislature and other entities.
+Through a partnership with the Department of Family and Protective Services (DFPS), DFPS Youth Specialists provide youth voice on various committees and programs addressing the needs of foster youth.
+Most importantly, the Youth Specialist organizes the Youth Leadership Council for each region (Austin is in Region 7).
+The Council is a group of current and former foster youth who provide insight and recommendations to DFPS, the legislature, and other entities.